 The usufruct in Thailand is primarily the right to use and manage another person’s immovable property and receive the fruits or benefits thereof.
 Usufruct and marriage can be complex.
 This has to be registered against the property title deed at the land office in Thailand.
 There are however limits to this in Thailand when it comes to foreigners.
 You may live in the house and also rent out the house and receive rent however the rental agreement may not be longer than 3 years.
 Note that the usufruct does not give you the right to sell the property.

 Usufruct and marriage have been used many times in Thailand during the marriage.
 If you are going to lease land in Southern Thailand to grow Palm Oil as an example.
 You can use the land and derive the benefits from the land (Palm Oil).
 However, note that farming is a prohibited profession in Thailand for foreigners.

-Always speak to a lawyer in Thailand about the property.
+Always speak to our Thailand family lawyer about the property.
 As well aa what you wish to do with the property before you sign or agree to a usufruct or lease agreement.